tatsumoto-ren/tatsumoto-ren.github.io/blog/cross-profile-search-and-import.md

    ```
    cd ~/.local/share/Anki2/<PROFILE>/collection.media
    ```
-2) Use a ffmpeg script to convert all media files in this directory.
+2) Use an ffmpeg script to convert all the media files in this directory.
    I use [cm](https://github.com/tatsumoto-ren/dotfiles/blob/main/.local/bin/cm).
-   Call it like this:
+   Run the commands as follows:

    ```
    cm ftogg